huwdjones/ansible_demo/README.md

 As an example the playbook will create an AWS EC2 instance, run a few tasks on it and then destroy the instance to clean up.

 For this an AWS IAM keypair will be required.
+Create a YAML file and paste in the following code:

 ```yaml
 ---